 It is unlikely that Meadows School will ever be the direct target of extremists and the risk is felt to be insignificant.
 However, if there was a bomb planted indiscriminately or abandoned on the way to a target area then the school could be involved and staff and students possibly put at risk.
-The school also has to consider the risk to students and staff whilst off the premises during trips/offsite activities and this is incorporated into risk assessments.
+The school also has to consider the risk to students and staff whilst off the premises during trips/offsite activities and this is incorporated into risk assessments and staff are expected to have contingency travel plans and a working mobile phone on their person.
 All staff must be aware of their responsibilities and what they should do in the event of a terrorist incident.
-Meadows School has installed 'invacuation' alarms throughout the main building and gym.
-Should this alarm be triggered (circumstances for this could include an intruder on-site, a dangerous dog loose on site etc) then staff and students will follow the 'lockdown' process.